edjw/edjw.github.io/_posts/2018-07-06-a-better-way-of-removing-punctuation-from-a-string-in-python.md

     aeon_s_end
     '''

-Parameterize has the effect of:
+Parameterize mostly just uses some regular expressions but it's very useful.
+It has the effect of:

 1. [Replacing non-ASCII characters](https://inflection.readthedocs.io/en/latest/_modules/inflection.html#transliterate) with an ASCII approximation – using `inflection.transliterate()`
 2. [Replacing any character](https://inflection.readthedocs.io/en/latest/_modules/inflection.html#parameterize) with the separator if it isn't one of: